 But there’s still so much to do.
 We light up the darkening sky with the annual Lighting of the Pilgrim Monument, and we light up Lopes Square with the annual Lighting of the Lobster Pot Tree.
 These two festive events have morphed into whole celebrations, and they bookend that wonderful holiday, Thanksgiving.
 Locals come home to their families; visitors gather for meals.
 It’s a wonderful time to come to Provincetown!

-Another lighting is the Lighting of the Lobster Pot Tree in Lopes Square, which happens Saturday, November 30.
+Another lighting is the Lighting of the Lobster Pot Tree in Lopes Square, which happens on the Saturday, after Thanksgiving.
 This year the family of Julian Popko will create the tree, using over 100 stacked lobster pots, complete with ribbons and lights.
 It’s another festive event, and it happens right in the center of town.

 It’s a cozy time.
 Provincetown boasts over 100 bed and breakfasts, over 30 of which have fireplaces.
 Come down, cozy up, and celebrate Thanksgiving in the seat of the Pilgrims’ first landing!